VarunPRao/Hackathon-App/README.md

 # Hackathon-App
-An Android App I made for a Hackathon
+An Android App I made for a Hackathon to project the amount of time a product will be depleted in, based on its recorded rate of consumption.